Background

 The practice has been continually involved in the valuation of superannuation interests since before the passage of the Family Law (Superannuation) Regulations.
 It has worked for numerous solicitors and barristers in helping their clients with these issues.
 It is the practice’s experience that most cases do not go to trial and that, for those that do, actuarial evidence is rarely challenged.
 Nevertheless, some cases do go to trial and the practice has experience of giving expert evidence in these matters.

-Information Needs
+Information needs

 The information that the practice needs to value superannuation interests is generally that which can be obtained from the superannuation fund trustee under Division 7.2 of the Family Law (Superannuation) Regulations.
 This can be supplemented by the information contained on the superannuation fund member’s statements for the previous two years.
+Use this link to download the form that must be submitted to the superannuation fund to request the necessary information.

 Fees